Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 - The Buckeyes outscore opponents by 15.3 points per game (scoring 79.4 points per game to rank 81st in college basketball while giving up 64.1 per outing to rank 39th in college basketball) and have a +184 scoring differential overall.

-- The Buckeyes average 102.9 points per 100 possessions (41st in college basketball), while giving up 83 points per 100 possessions (44th in college basketball).
+- The Buckeyes record 102.9 points per 100 possessions (41st in college basketball), while giving up 83 points per 100 possessions (44th in college basketball).

-- Ohio State has committed 10.7 turnovers per game (89th in college basketball action), 1.3 fewer than the 12 it forces on average (193rd in college basketball).
+- Ohio State has typically won the turnover battle this season, committing 10.7 per game (89th in college basketball play) while forcing 12 (193rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.